c12k/ttyd-intern-project/website.md

 - Registration page for new users
 - Feedback mechanism
 - Web stats/logging and tracking dashboard for user visits
-- Presentation of what was achieved/completed and what was learnt
 - Github repo showing all code with regular commits and documentation